Subgraph (operating system): Security

-The security of Subgraph OS (which uses sandbox containers) has been questioned in comparison to Qubes (which uses virtualization), another security focused operating system.
-An attacker can trick a Subgraph user to run a malicious unsandboxed script via the OS's default Nautilus file manager or in the terminal.
+Subgraph OS's sandbox containers have been critiqued as inferior to Qubes OS's virtualization.
+An attacker can trick a Subgraph user to run a malicious unsandboxed script via the default Nautilus file manager or in the terminal.
 It is also possible to run malicious code containing .desktop files (which are used to launch applications).
 Malware can also bypass Subgraph OS's application firewall.
 Also, by design, Subgraph does not isolate the network stack like Qubes OS.